South Slope Vision Plan

 What is the South Slope?

 The South Slope is the area of town south of the Downtown core.
-There is actually a little overlap between the Downtown and South Slope study area.
-Check out this map to see details.
+There is actually a little overlap between the Downtown, Southside and South Slope study area.

 The South Slope Vision Plan will form the foundation for other projects happening in the next 3 years including: